-SEDATION: Sedation involves a risk of heart or lung problems (<1/200), which rarely (<1/160,000) can be fatal.
-Sedation (moderate propofol procedural sedation) at this facility is administered and monitored by trained registered nurses under the continuous direction of the physician performing your procedure.
-While gastroenterology and endoscopy organizations in the U.S. support the use of propofol by gastroenterologists in the manner now employed at this facility for over 4 years, propofol sedation by gastroenterologists is not FDA approved.
-Anesthesia services provided by a nurse anesthetist or anesthesiologist may be preferred to moderate procedural sedation in some situations.
-Anesthesiologist services are not available at the Southwest Endoscopy Center but are available at Mercy Regional Medical Center and can be arranged at the request of either the patient or the physician performing your procedure, at an additional cost.
+SEDATION/ANESTHESIA: Moderate sedation involves a risk of heart, lung, allergic or other drug reaction problems (<1/200), which rarely can be fatal.
+Sedation/anesthesia administered by a nurse anesthetist is the form of sedation recommended at the Southwest Endoscopy Center.
+Anesthesiologist (a specialist physician providing sedation/anesthesia) services are not available at the Southwest Endoscopy Center but are available at Mercy Regional Medical Center and can be arranged at the request of either the patient or the physician performing your procedure, at an additional cost.

-MEDICATIONS THAT AFFECT BLOOD CLOTTING: In most cases these drugs (such as Coumadin, Plavix, Effient, aspirin, nonsteroidal anti-inflammatory agents and others) are discontinued before endoscopy to reduce possible bleeding risk.
-Stopping and restarting these drugs carries some risk of blood clot related problems, including stroke and heart attack.
-In some cases we may advise you to continue these medications, in the belief that possible bleeding is less of a risk to your health than the risk of heart attack or stroke.
+MEDICATIONS THAT AFFECT BLOOD CLOTTING: Your doctor may recommend that these drugs (such as Coumadin, Plavix, Effient, aspirin, nonsteroidal anti-inflammatory agents and others) be discontinued before upper endoscopy to reduce possible bleeding risk.
+Stopping and restarting these drugs however carries some risk of blood clot related problems, including stroke and heart attack.
+In some cases we may advise you to undergo endoscopy without stopping these medications, in the belief that possible bleeding is less of a risk to your health than the risk of possible heart attack or stroke.